Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

     OPENAI_KEY=<your API key>
     ```
 3. Install all required python packages
-4. Start the webserver inside the ./Webserver/ folder with `flask run`
+4. Start the webserver with `flask run`
 5. Send a ***POST*** request to ***http://127.0.0.1:5000/linter*** containing a ***application/json*** body in the following format:
     ```
     {